 a key issue for Clermont Auvergne Métropole

-Opened nearly 20 years ago, the Gabriel Montpied stadium hosts, among others, the matches of Club Foot 63.
+Opened nearly 20 years ago, the Gabriel Montpied stadium hosts, among others, the matches of Clermont Foot 63.
 Following the appearance of a crack in the stadium enclosure, the management had to act quickly to provide concrete solutions in order to be able to continue operating the stadium in complete safety.

 The Apave teams intervened in two stages: